 3. Where there is only one person on a particular group course, we reserve the right to offer the cost-equivalent number of individual lessons instead of the group course.

-4. If your English level is not suitable for the course you have booked, we reserve the right to move you onto a different course or to refuse you admission to the school.
+4. If the student’s English level is not suitable for the course they have booked, we reserve the right to move them onto a different course or to refuse them admission to the school.

 5. The school reserves the right to change teachers at any time during the course.